Danieldacruz7/Patient-Selection-for-Diabetes-Drug-Testing/README.md

  A unicorn healthcare startup created a diabetes drug that is ready for clinical trial testing.
 The drug is highly sensitive and requires administration over a period of 5-7 days while the patient is in hospital.
 Frequent monitoring and adherence training will be made possible with the help of a mobile application.

- The startup needs to identify patients that the need to take part in the study.
+ The startup needs to identify patients that need to take part in the study.
 A model needs to be built to estimate the hospitalization time for a patient, as well as filter patients for the study.
-The model needs to also be unbiased.
+The model would ideally be unbiased across gender and different ethnic groups.

 ### Installations:

  The following libraries will be used in the project.